cpp-lln-lab/CPP_deepMReye/code/README.md

 ## Run

-At the moment several value, including the input dataset, are hard coded in `utils.config`.
+At the moment several values, including the input dataset, are hard coded in `utils.config`.

 ```bash